 Notice that I use the term “Useful.”
 I did this on purpose because I think that sometimes the simplest things derive the greatest usefulness.

 That is to say that some overlooked kitchen tools are more useful for us than some super crazy complicated device that can both mash potatoes and but a chicken at the same time (NOTE: This does not exist as far as The Kitchen Guy is aware!).

 What Are The Most Useful Kitchen Appliances?

-From slicing to dicing; a quality set of kitchen knives is going to make your life easier and your cooking better as a result of making finer, more uniform cuts – essential to create a beautiful looking dish, but more importantly; to make your ingredients cook in a more even fashion.
+From slicing to dicing; a quality set of kitchen knives is going to make your life easier and your cooking better as a result of making more refined, more uniform cuts – essential to creating a beautiful looking dish, but more importantly; to make your products cook in a more even fashion.